codemagic-ci-cd/codemagic-docs/content/integrations/emerge-integration.md

         sha: CURRENT_BUILD_ID,
         base_sha: BASE_BUILD_ID
       )
     elsif BRANCH.eql? "main"
       emerge(
         file_path: FILE_PATH,
         build_type: "main",
         repo_name: REPO_NAME,
-        sha: git.log[0].sha
+        sha: PARENT_BUILD_ID
       )
     end
   end
 end
 ```

+This script checks if the current build is building a pull request.
+If it is a pull request, it takes the source commit of the build and compares it to the build of the base commit hash.
+Then, it uploads it to Emerge for processing for the size comparison.
+Otherwise, it uploads the build to Emerge with the type "main".

-To use it in your `codemagic.yaml`, use the lane made for it:
+To use it in your `codemagic.yaml`, use the lane that you created:

 ```
 - name: Upload archive to Emerge Tools
-   script: bundle exec fastlane app_size
+   script: bundle exec fastlane emerge_app_upload
 ```

 > You must upload a base build so Emerge can compare the archive's size differences in subsequent pull requests.

 ## Codemagic.yaml
-Emerge receives the builds created in the Codemagic workflow configuration to automate the process of uploading them.

-Here is an example of a `codemagic.yaml` that builds the archive and it uploads it to Emerge:
+You can upload the iOS build to Emerge Tool as a part of your Codemagic CI/CD workflow to automate the process.
+Here is an example of the scripts you can add to your `codemagic.yaml` for building the archive and uploading it to Emerge:

 ```
 scripts:
       - name: Bundle install
+        script: |
-        script: bundle install
+          bundle install
-      - name: Install Emerge fastlan plugin
+      - name: Install Emerge Fastlane plugin
+        script: |
-        script: fastlane add_plugin emerge
+          fastlane add_plugin emerge
-      - name: Build IPA
+      - name: Build ipa for distribution
-        script: xcodebuild build -project "emerge.xcodeproj" -scheme "emerge" CODE_SIGN_INDENTITY="" CODE_SIGNING_REQUIRED=NO CODE_SIGNING_ALLOWED=NO archive -archivePath "/builder/ios/xcarchiv/emerge.xcarchive"
+        script: |
+          xcode-project build-ipa --project "$XCODE_PROJECT" --scheme "$XCODE_SCHEME"
       - name: Upload archive to Emerge Tools
+        script: |
-        script: bundle exec fastlane emerge_app_upload
+          bundle exec fastlane emerge_app_upload
 ```